Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

-# Appendix F - Elimination of mathematical ambiguities (Q&A)
+# Chapter Q - Elimination of mathematical ambiguities (Q&A)

 ## Q1.
 Do we compute the response from all memory points for each projection ray?